Concurrency#

 I/O multiplexing#

-an event notification system
+- an event notification system

-We don’t have to keep track of all socket events as in the busy-waiting approach
+- We don’t have to keep track of all socket events as in the busy-waiting approach

-applications asks OS with
+- applications asks OS with - selectto monitor, until data is ready

-we concurrently perform several I/O operations using the same thread
+- we concurrently perform several I/O operations using the same thread

 Examples

-FreeBSD macOS
+- FreeBSD macOS - kqueue

 Reactor pattern#